eXeC64/blog/content/blog/tld_top_level_disaster.md

 bought control of the entire TLD from ICANN.
 And so they can do what they like with it, such as placing specific domains like `minecraft.wiki` on a "premium domains list", and instead charging £1,600/year for it.
-Want to know which domains are on that list?
-You're probably out of luck, I've not found the list.
+Want to know which domains are on that list? ~~You're probably out of luck, I've not found the list.~~
+Update: I emailed Top Level Design.
+They've not published the list yet, but they're looking into it.

 Who gains now?
 Well, Curse, the company hosting the minecraft wiki don't.
 The users don't, as it's not worth switching for *that much*.
 The only people who